LamininSolutions/mfsql-connector/source/procedures/spMFCheckLicenseStatus.rst

   - 0 = Error
 Parameters
   @InternalprocedureName
-    - Procedure to be checked
+    - Procedure to be checked.
+Default is set to check for a module 1 procedure.
   @ProcedureName
-    Procedure from where the check is performed
+    Procedure from where the check is performed.
+Default is set to 'Test'
   @ProcedureStep
-    Procedure step for checking the license
+    Procedure step for checking the license.
+Default is set to 'Validate Connection'
   @ExpiryNotification
-    Default to 30
+    Default set to 30
     Sets the number of days prior to the license expiry for triggering notification
   @IsLicenseUpdate
     Default = 0
     Set to 1 to force a license update, especially after installing a new license file
   @Debug (optional)
     - Default = 0
-    - 1 = Standard Debug Mode
+    - 1 = Standard Debug Mode.
+Will show additional licensing information.

 Purpose
 =======